Lifecycle Management Integration Guide

 Ad-hoc messaging allows the Issuer to send a plain text message to the end user without requesting any change to the credential state and without updating any credential attributes.
 End-user receives push notification, the mobile app fetches ad-hoc message it is then displayed to the app user.

-These messages are delivered to the enrolled credential holder of the ID Wallet application and are intended for informational purposes only.
+These messages are delivered to the enrolled credential holder of the iD Wallet application and are intended for informational purposes only.

 The platform also supports delivery without a visible push notification by using a silent push mechanism.
 In this case, the application is notified in the background and can retrieve the ad-hoc message without displaying a standard push notification to the user.

-Note: No events are emitted as part of this flow.
-Therefore, no
+No events are emitted as part of this flow.
+Therefore, nox-correlation-idis expected in the request header.